MEDomics-UdeS/MEDomicsTools/README.md

 - Adopt "snake case" OR "camel case" (but not both) when naming variables, functions, methods and attributes.
 - For functions and methods, start the name with an imperative action verb.
-- For class names, start each word with a capital letter.
+- For class names, start each word with a capital letter (Pascal case).
 - Class names should represent an object or an actor that can execute concrete actions.

 Example: